crmathieu/planet/README.md

 SIGTERM and SIGINT signals initialized!
 Waiting to shutdown
 ```
-It means that the SIGTERM and SIGINT signals have been captured to detect a shutdown and an appropriate action (save data to local file) will be taken when this happens.
+These messages mean that the SIGTERM and SIGINT signals have been captured to detect a shutdown and an appropriate action (save data to local file) will be taken when this happens.

 ## testing the app